 Academic Clinical Fellowship Recruitment

 Applications are invited from talented and enthusiastic doctors in training who seek a career combining research, teaching and the care of patients.
-The Academic Clinical Fellowship provides integrated academic and clinical training.
+The Academic Clinical Fellowship programme provides integrated academic and clinical training.
 Within the programme, Fellows should develop skills allowing them to compete successfully for funding to study for a higher research degree (MD/PhD).
 Only applicants who can demonstrate that they have outstanding potential for development as a clinical academic will be considered for this programme.
 These integrated academic training programmes will be associated with the award of a relevant NTN (a).

-The advertising and application period for these posts will be from Thursday 9th August until Thursday 6th September 2018.
+The advertising and application period for these posts will be from Friday 6th October until Wednesday 1st November 2023.

 The Postgraduate Dean confirms that these placements and/or programmes will have the required educational and dean's approval at the time of entry into the programme.